33 Essential Spices I Recommend Stocking Up On

 3. Black Pepper:

 Often referred to as black peppercorns, it is one of the most widely used spices throughout the world.
 You can expect to find it in any kitchen where the cook knows their stuff.
-This spice comes in many forms and colors, with white, red, green, and pink being the most common, besides the black variety you find in a ground-up form in almost every pantry.
+This spice comes in many forms and colors, with white, red, green, and pink being the most common, besides the black variety, which you find in a ground-up form in almost every pantry.

 Black peppercorns are very aromatic and have a mildly hot taste.
-You may want to purchase a good quality grinder and grind up your own from fresh offerings since they prove to be the most flavorful.
+You may want to purchase a good quality grinder and grind up your own from fresh offerings, since they prove to be the most flavorful.

 4. Cavender’s Greek Seasoning: